Palmas, Tocantins: Economy

 The economy is mostly formal, consisting primarily of limited partnerships and sole proprietorships.
 Micro firms are the most common in the city, where they comprise over 80% of the 4394 companies.

 The city has four industrial districts, among them the Industrial District of Palmas, Tocantins Industrial District I Industrial District, and Industrial District Tocantins II of Taquaralto.
 All are located along the highways and TO-050 TO-010.

 Today Palmas city has become a center whose trade and economic influence covers the entire state of Tocantins, in addition to the southeastern Pará, the northeastern Mato Grosso, and the southern Maranhão.

-In town are branches of the following national banks: Banco do Brasil (7 agencies), Bradesco (five agencies, one of Bradesco Prime), Caixa Econômica Federal (4 agencies, 3 more ATM's), Itaú Unibanco (3 agencies), Banco da Amazônia (2 agencies), HSBC (1 agency), Santander (1 agency), Banco BMG (1 agency), Banco Cruzeiro do Sul (1 agency), and Tribanco (1 agency).
-Palmas has seven self-service terminals of the Banco 24 Horas interbank network.